JoeyTheAsian/pd3-Stuyrim-JoeyTong-JackyLo-JustinKim-SeanYip/README.md

   Textures and images get dumped in images directory

   Feature log:

+  **6/8/14**

   **6/7/14**

   Implemented monster spawning and made them lose interest to the player after a distance (Jacky)

+  Created some basic animations and idle sprites for swordsman.
+(Joey)

+  Implemented directional movement corresponding to respective sprite image (sprite changes base on direction) (Joey)

   **6/6/14**